 What is a Spread?

 A spread is how brokers make money from each trade.
 It’s essentially a commission that replaces brokerage fees and charges.
-In forex trading, a spread is the difference between the buy price (ask) and the sell price (bid) of a security or forex pair.
+In forex trading, a spread is a difference between the buy price (ask) and the sell price (bid) of a security or forex pair.
 The difference is usually represented in pips.
-When trading a position, a spread is the gap or the difference between the short position and the long position.

 For the broker to make a profit from its clients or traders, the buy price will always be higher than the sell price.
 It’s essentially a mark-up so traders are at a loss straight away.
 If a trader buys a forex pair or financial instrument and sells it immediately, they would be at a small loss.
 Therefore, tight spreads or smaller margins make it easier for traders to make a profit.

 For example An investor decides to trade the AUD/USD pair because they believe the Australian dollar will rise in value.
 The trader buys the pair for 0.71058 but the sell price is 0.71045.
 Before the trader can make a profit, the Australian dollar needs to rise 0.00013 to account for the spread.

 The size of a spread can be influenced by several factors, with the most important factor being liquidity.

 This refers to the volume or the number of traders participating in the buying and selling of a financial instrument.
 The higher the liquidity, the smaller the spread.
 Forex pairs or financial instruments with low liquidity are harder to convert to cash, and therefore have a higher spread.
 Compared to major forex pairs, minor and exotic forex pairs have a larger spread because fewer people are trading them.